-- The last line of a text stream does not require a terminating newline character. - Space characters written out to a text stream immediately before a newline character do appear when read back in. - No NUL characters are appended to a binary output stream. - The file position indicator of an append mode stream is initially placed at the end of the file. - A write to a text stream causes the associated file to be truncated beyond the point where the write occurred if this is the behavior of the device category of the file. - If semihosting is used, the maximum number of open files is limited by the available target memory. - · A zero-length file exists, that is, where no characters have been written by an output stream. - A file can be opened many times for reading, but only once for writing or updating.
-A file cannot simultaneously be open for reading on one stream, and open for writing or updating on another. - Local time zones and Daylight Saving Time are not implemented.
-The values returned indicate that the information is not available.
-For example, the gmtime() function always returns NULL. - The status returned by exit() is the same value that was passed to it.
-For definitions of EXIT_SUCCESS and EXIT_FAILURE, see the header file stdlib.h.
-Semihosting, however, does not pass the status back to the execution environment. - The error messages returned by the strerror() function are identical to those given by the perror() function - If the size of area requested is zero, calloc() and realloc() return NULL. - If the size of area requested is zero, malloc() returns a pointer to a zero-size block. - abort() closes all open files and deletes all temporary files. - fprintf() prints %p arguments in lowercase hexadecimal format as if a precision of 8 had been specified.
+- The last line of a text stream does not require a terminating newline character. - Space characters written out to a text stream immediately before a newline character do appear when read back in - No NUL characters are appended to a binary output stream. - The file position indicator of an append mode stream is initially placed at the end of the file.

+- A write to a text stream causes the associated file to be truncated beyond the point where the write occurred if this is the behavior of the device category of the file. - If semihosting is used, the maximum number of open files is limited by the available target memory. - A zero-length file exists, that is, where no characters have been written by an output stream. - A file can be opened many times for reading, but only once for writing or updating.
+A file cannot simultaneously be open for reading on one stream, and open for writing or updating on another. - stdin, stdout, and stdern, are interactive devices, but are line-buffered at program startup. - localtime() is implemented and returns the local time. gmtime() is not implemented and returns NULL.
+Therefore converting between time-zones is not supported. - The status returned by exit() is the same value that was passed to it.
+For definitions of EXIT\SUCCESS and EXIT\FAILURE, see the header file stdlib.h.
+Semihosting, however, does not pass the status back to the execution environment. - The error messages returned by the strerror() function are identical to those given by the perror() function. - If the size of area requested is zero, calloc() and realloc() return NULL. - If the size of area requested is zero, malloc() returns a pointer to a zero-size block. - abort() closes all open files and deletes all temporary files. - fprintf() prints %p arguments in lowercase hexadecimal format as if a precision of 8 had been specified.
 If the variant form (%#p) is used, the number is preceded by the character @. - fscanf() treats %p arguments exactly the same as %x arguments. - fscanf() always treats the character "-" in a %...[...] argument as a literal character. - ftell(), fsetpos() and fgetpos() set errno to the value of EDOM on failure. - perror() generates the messages shown in the following table.